 Protected species and amazing discoveries

-- The protected species found until now are: eel, spined loach and bullhead.
+- The most precious species found until now are: eel, spined loach and bullhead.

-- Exotic species, like Chinese lobsters and American crabs have also been discovered, as well as Mississippi slider turtles, which are seen abundantly and counted for research.
+- Exotic species, like Chinese mitten crabs and American crayfish have also been discovered, as well as Mississippi slider turtles, which are seen abundantly, caught (snorkelling) and photographed and measured for research.

 - The first exotic goby was discovered in 2015 (the tube-nosed goby) and the second (black goby) in 2018.
 Their invasion of the Leiden canals is being investigated with a 'goby-grant': Aaf won this special grant from Stichting RAVON.

 - Aaf also discovered a 'flat fish' in the research area Havenwijk-Zuid in 2015, called the flounder, which is a species that uses both salt and sweet water to go through all of its life-cycles.

 Facebook of big fish

 Cleaning up the clutter under water

 - The bikes and other debris on the bottom are regularly taken out of te water with help of volunteer captains of stichting de Leidse Rederij, locals, volunteers from other cities and the council.
 Click here for a link.